2001 Houston Astros season: June

-On June 8, the first interleague game between the Houston Astros and the Texas Rangers took place at The Ballpark at Arlington, part of a rivalry known as the Lone Star Series.
-The Astros won the game by a score of 5-4.
+On June 8, the first-ever interleague game between the Houston Astros and the Texas Rangers took place at The Ballpark at Arlington, initiating the rivalry known as the Lone Star Series.
+The Astros won the first game by a score of 5-4, on a solo home run in the top of the 11th inning from Alou as the designated hitter.
 The team that would win the most games between the two in a season would be awarded the Silver Boot.
+On June 10, Orlando Merced stroked a pinch-hit, two-out, three-run home run in the top of the ninth to give the Astros the lead and eventual 6–5 win, which also decided into the Astros winning their first series against the Rangers.